-After graduating from a high school that emphasized strong foundations in math and science, I enrolled in a multidisciplinary social science degree program where I studied a range of subjects including quantitative and qualitative research, sociology, psychology, philosophy, and epistemology.
+After graduating from a high school that emphasized solid foundations in math and science, I enrolled in a multidisciplinary social science degree program where I studied a range of subjects including quantitative and qualitative research, sociology, psychology, philosophy, and epistemology.
 I was then admitted to the PhD program in Sociology and Social Research as the top candidate.
 During my PhD program, I further developed my skills in quantitative and qualitative social science methodologies, as well as my proficiency in using R for computational and digital media analysis.

 After obtaining my Ph.D., I served as a teaching and research assistant at the University of Verona and was then employed as a postdoctoral researcher at the University of Urbino, where I honed my expertise in computational social science and statistics through participating in international research projects directed by Fabio Giglietto, professor of Internet Studies.

-I was then offered a 6-year term position as a Universitätsassistant postdoc (non-tenure track Assistant Professor) at the University of Vienna in the team of Annie Waldherr, professor of Computational Communication Science and currently chair of the Computational Method division of the International Communication Association.
+I was then offered a position as a Universitätsassistant postdoc (non-tenure track Assistant Professor) at the University of Vienna in the team of Annie Waldherr, professor of Computational Communication Science and currently chair of the Computational Method division of the International Communication Association.
 There, I was research associate at the Computational Communication Science Lab.

 In Vienna, I directed a research project funded by the Media Authority of North Rhine-Westphalia (LFM NRW) that focused on mapping social media communication leading up to German elections, and I am currently co-leading an international research project that examines the social media communication of environmental movements and climate change deniers.
 I am also leading a research program on the online communication of conservative groups.
 I co-supervise two Ph.D. theses and several Bachelor’s theses.
 I also teach advanced data analysis and methodological courses at both the Master’s and Bachelor’s level.